 Plenty of individuals hedge, even though they might not realize it.
 Property owners choosing mortgages must choose between fixed-rate (where the interest rate paid is constant for the life of the loan) or variable or varieties in-between (sometimes a rate is fixed for a few years at first and then varies more often).
-A business, that employs a person at a fixed salary even though the employee's productivity might vary, is, in some way, hedging.
+A business, that employs a person at a fixed salary even though the employee's productivity might vary, is, in some way, hedging (eg contracts for a star sports player).
 Most insurance companies pass along risks through re-insurance, which are then shared among a wide net of different financial companies.